screwbreaker/OpenC64MegaDrivePadAdapter/README.md

 In the older versions of the adapter, sometimes the second button was not recognized by some games, now a transistor is used to fix this issue.
 This version is also compatible with the [OpenAmigaJoyMouseSwitcher](https://github.com/SukkoPera/OpenAmigaJoyMouseSwitcher).

+Rev 6 also include the mod to allow the amiga to use all the MD pad buttons.
+Unfortunately at the moment there are no known games or program that can do this.
+Thanks to SukkoPera for this improvement.

 ### Summary
 Despite being compatible at the physical level (i.e.: they use the same DB-9 connectors), Sega Mega Drive controllers are slightly different from the *Atari-style joysticks* (which the C64 uses) at the electrical level.
 These differences usually manifest themselves in the fact that certain keyboard keys are not responsive when a Sega Mega Drive pad is connected to a C64 computer, but the CIA chip may also get harmed as a result.